Could the university continue to exist in its present form given the changes occurring in the external environment? (Staley, David J., 2019)

 The scheduled workshops, presentations, and discussions aim to inspire, broaden perspectives, stimulate discussions, and initiate conversation about what universities of the future should be like.

-Symposium Universitas is part of the TRANSFORM project, a collaboration effort between the University of Applied Arts Vienna, the Johannes Kepler University Linz, and the Danube University Krems.
+Symposium Universitas is part of the TRANSFORM project, opens an external URL in a new window, a collaboration effort between the University of Applied Arts Vienna, the Johannes Kepler University Linz, and the Danube University Krems.
 Funding has been generously provided by the Austrian Federal Ministry of Education, Science & Research.